 Rachel Liang, Photographer

 Rachel Liang is a 23-year-old photographer living and working in Pittsburgh, PA.
-Since 2017 she has been working with a camera while focusing on taking portraits, family photos, nature scenes and celebrations.
+Since 2017, she has been working with a camera while focusing on taking portraits, family photos, nature scenes, and photographing celebrations.
 Rachel finds fulfillment in capturing moments that her clients will love.

 To book a photo session, contact Rachel at https://rachelliangphoto.mypixieset.com/contact/